matrix-org/matrix-spec-proposals/proposals/1796-e2e-notifications.md

 ### Better handling of custom keyword notifications

 The only way to safely notify for per-user specified custom keywords is for the recipient to decrypt messages and scan them for keywords clientside.
-This means downloading all the history for rooms where we care about custom keywords to scan for missed ones.
+This means downloading **all** the history for rooms where we care about custom keywords to scan for missed ones.
+Specifically, the client would have to backpaginate any gappy syncs it saw (e.g. after returning from being offline) and potentially consume significant bandwidth/CPU/time as it caught up in the background on what it had missed.

 The good news is that custom keywords are fairly rare, and we can make this a user choice - i.e. warn them in room settings that this custom keyword notifs